TRON-Bioinformatics/covigator-ngs-pipeline/README.md

     nextflow run tron-bioinformatics/covigator-ngs-pipeline -profile conda --help

 Input:
-    * --fastq1: the first input FASTQ file
+    * --fastq1: the first input FASTQ file (not compatible with --fasta)
+    * --fasta: the FASTA file containing the assembly sequence (not compatible with --fastq1)
     * --name: the sample name, output files will be named after this name
     * --reference: the reference genome FASTA file, *.fai, *.dict and bwa indexes are required.
-    * --gff: the GFFv3 gene annotations file
+    * --gff: the GFFv3 gene annotations file (only optional with --fastq1)
     * --output: the folder where to publish output

 Optional input: